KoeSource/PicoDebugDebian/README.md

 ```

-Clone this project, or generate a new one
+Clone this project, or generate a new one.
 ```bash
 # This example project
 git clone <placeholder>